elixir-circuits/delux/examples/README.md

-# ASCII Art Backend Examples
+# ANSI Backend Examples

-This directory contains examples demonstrating how to use Delux's ASCII art backend for LED visualization in the terminal.
+This directory contains examples demonstrating how to use Delux's ANSI art backend for LED visualization in the terminal.

-## What is the ASCII Art Backend?
+## What is the ANSI Backend?

-The ASCII art backend is a special backend for Delux that renders LED states as colored text in your terminal instead of controlling physical LEDs.
+The ANSI backend is a special backend for Delux that renders LED states as colored text in your terminal instead of controlling physical LEDs.
 This is incredibly useful for:

 - **Development**: Test LED patterns without hardware
 - **Debugging**: Visualize complex LED sequences